-The Company has adopted an "opt out" dividend reinvestment plan ("DRIP") for the Company's common stockholders.
-As a result, if the Company declares a distribution, then stockholders' cash distributions will be automatically reinvested in additional shares of the Company's common stock unless a stockholder specifically "opts out" of our DRIP.
-If a stockholder opts out, that stockholder will receive cash distributions.
-Although distributions paid in the form of additional shares of our common stock will generally be subject to U.S. federal, state and local taxes in the same manner as cash distributions, stockholders participating in the Company's DRIP will not receive any corresponding cash distributions with which to pay any such applicable taxes.
+The Company has adopted an "opt out" dividend reinvestment plan ("DRIP") for common stockholders.
+As a result, if the Company declares a cash dividend or other distribution, each stockholder that has not "opted out" of the DRIP will have its dividends automatically reinvested in additional shares of the Company's common stock rather than receiving cash dividends.
+Stockholders who receive distributions in the form of shares of common stock will be subject to the same federal, state and local tax consequences as if they received cash distributions.

-Company Investment Risk, Concentration of Credit Risk, and Liquidity Risk uncertainties.
+Company Investment Risk, Concentration of Credit Risk, and Liquidity Risk

+The Investment Advisor has broad discretion in making investments for the Company.
+Investments will generally consist of debt and equity instruments that may be affected by business, financial market or legal uncertainties.
 Prices of investments may be volatile, and a variety of factors that are inherently difficult to predict, such as domestic or international economic and political developments, may significantly affect the results of the Company's activities and the value of its investments.
 In addition, the value of the Company's portfolio may fluctuate as the general level of interest rates fluctuate.